TIBseqlab/Duplicate_genes/README.md

 2. test_output/JSC1.dup.txt is the output file containing duplicate gene pairs.

 ### Prerequisite:
-1. Blastall binaries should be included in the PATH
+1. Blast+ binaries should be included in the PATH
 2. R with "data.table" package installed
 3. Perl